doodybrains/oss-final-project/README.md

 ## Documentation
 *Describe your plan for documentation.
 Will you keep a blog?
 Make videos?
 Some project management tool?
 Track everything on GitHub as issues?*
-- organizer.network docomentation: As Dan mentioned, documentation "is very important to the project".
+- organizer.network [documentation](https://organizer.network/group/meta): As Dan mentioned, documentation "is very important to the project".
 Every step of the way will be accompanied by a document with the corresponding feature, design choice or guide.
 - Work process documentation: We are using organizer.network meta-channel to coordinate our work, ask and answer questions, and for general announcements.
 Therefore, naturally, we are creating a documentation of our process.

 ## Mentoring